Please follow the following best practices:

-- global: this type of private key with certificate is used by all proxies which don't have defined particular use certificate.
+- global: this type of private key with certificate is used by all proxies which don't have defined particular use certificate in configuration.
 In keystore can exist only one private key with certificate used as global use certificate.
 Global use certificate alias in keystore is "global_use_certificate".
 If global use certificate doesn't exist in keystore, it is going to be autogenerated by Heimdall server.

 By default, when TLS use is called from client side, user doesn't have to configure anything for TLS - Heimdall server will create a keystore and generate a global use certificate.